 - Pregnancy/Delivery: An accident can put a pregnant woman into labor, and the quicker the response, the more likely there will be a good outcome.

-Can I be Compensated for a Hit-and-Run?
+Can I Receive Compensation for a Hit-and-Run?

 Florida Auto Insurance